-Changes of 50 basis points in the discount rate and growth rate are reasonably possible variations for the Group.
-Tarkett operates in a large number of countries, with a balance between three main areas (EMEA; North America; and CIS, APAC and Latin America).
-The Group believes that economic developments in these geographic areas can offset each other, as has been demonstrated in the past.
+Variations by 50 basis points in the discount rate and the growth rate are reasonably potential variations for the Group.
+The Group operates in a large number of countries, with a balance between three main regions (EMEA, North America and CIS/APAC/Latin America).
+We believe that the economic developments in these regions may offset each other, as has been shown in the past.

-In 2023, the combination of an increase in the discount rate of 50 basis points and a decrease in the growth rate of 50 basis points would result in recording additional impairment losses of €(27.4) million in the "Commercial" CGU for the North America reporting segment and in recording additional impairment losses of €(3.7) million in the CGU
+In 2024, the combination of an increase in the discount rate by 50 basis points and a decrease in the growth rate by 50 basis points would lead to the recognition of an additional impairment of (€39.0) million on the "Commercial" CGU and of (€3.5) million on the "Residential" CGU of the North America reporting segment, to the recognition of an additional impairment loss of (€4.4) million on the CIS CGU and an additional impairment loss of (€6.8) million on the "Wood" CGU of the EMEA zone.